A Syntax for Strictly Associative and Unital $\infty$-Categories: The Type Theory

 This is sufficient to show that typing and equality is respected by suspension.

-\begin{definition} A set of equality generators \(\mathcal{R}\) is \emph{tame} is it satisfies the lifting, substitution, and suspension conditions. \end{definition} In any tame theory, it can be shown that tree labellings and substitutions between wedge sums can be well typed, and it can also be shown that the unbiased constructions (type, term, and coherence) are valid.
+\begin{definition} A set of equality generators \(\mathcal{R}\) is \emph{tame} is it satisfies the weakening, substitution, and suspension conditions. \end{definition} In any tame theory, it can be shown that tree labellings and substitutions between wedge sums can be well typed, and it can also be shown that the standard constructions (type, term, and coherence) are valid.

 \mypara{Support Condition.} \(\mathcal{R}\) has the support condition if all \((\Gamma,s,t) \in \mathcal{R}\) with \(\Gamma \vdash s : A\) we have \(\supp(s) = \supp(t)\).
 Unsurprisingly, this condition being true implies all equalities preserve support.